No.1 Sentai Gozyuger: Production

-Firing of Maya Imamori
+Dropping of Maya Imamori

 On November 8, 2025, Toei Company announced that they dropped series actress Maya Imamori from the series after an alleged underage drinking incident.
 Her contract with her talent agency was also terminated, effective immediately.
 At the time of the controversy, Imamori was 19, while Japan's minimum drinking age is 20.
 In response, Imamori posted an apology to her Instagram page.

 Prior to her dismissal, Imamori had been the subject of several unverified rumors, most of which originated from the Japanese tabloid Bunshun, which has led to accusations that Imamori was being targeted by the tabloid.
 Starting from episode 37, all references to Imamori and her character were edited out from the series, which led to fans accusing Toei of "erasing" Imamori.
-On November 15, Kohaku Shida was reported to be portraying Sumino, replacing Maya.
+On November 15, Kohaku Shida was reported to be portraying Sumino, replacing Imamori.

 The episode that was originally intended to air after episode 37, "The Final Request!?
-A Shining Aura of High Class" (最後の依頼!? 輝くオーラはハイクラス, Saigo no Yōkyū!?
-Kagayaku Kōkyū-Kan), which featured Sumino as the central character, was pulled from the airing schedule, replaced with a re-run of the Bakuage Sentai Boonboomger episode "Runaway and Divide", and had its footage repurposed for episodes 38 and 39.
-However, the preview for the cancelled episode 38 accidentally aired and was posted online by fans before Toei took it down.
+A Shining Aura of High Class" (最後の依頼！？輝くオーラはハイクラス, Saigo no Irai!?
+Kagayaku Ōra wa Hai Kurasu), which featured Sumino as the central character, was pulled from the airing schedule and had its footage repurposed for episodes 38 and 39.
+However, the preview for the cancelled episode 38 accidentally aired with a re-run of Bakuage Sentai Boonboomger episode 8 on TV Asahi's satellite channel Tele Asa Channel 1 on November 10, 2025 and was posted online by fans before Toei took it down.

+According to location filming videos recorded by a fan posted on February 1, 2026, it was revealed that Imamori had originally filmed up until the crossover film, No.1 Sentai Gozyuger vs. Boonboomger, and at least up to episode 47 of the series.
+Filming was stated to have occurred in late October to early November, right before the announcement of Imamori's termination.